npruehs/game-math/CONTRIBUTING.md

 We recommend using [StyleCop](http://stylecop.codeplex.com/) for verifying your code against our [coding guidelines](https://msdn.microsoft.com/en-us/library/ff926074.aspx).

+### Implementation Conventions

+If you are implementing a non-trivial algorithm (think: non-trivial for others, not for you), you should

+ * add a link to the source in the remarks,
+ * write unit tests verifying your implementation,

+or both.

+### Documentation Conventions

+All types and members must have full XML comment documentation.

 ### Naming Conventions

 In order to make the code more readable and consistent, contributions are required to adhere to the following guidelines: